kct2020/goutpal-com-skeleventy/site/blog/buttermilk-and-uric-acid/index.md

 <h2 id="intro">{{ title }} Introduction</h2>
 Many people see buttermilk as a healthy drink.
 But how will it affect your uric acid and gout?

-Here we look at how to deal with the limited information about buttermilk and uric acid.
+Here we look at how to deal with the limited information about buttermilk and gout.

 <h2 id="intent">{{ title }} Purpose</h2>
 I wrote <em>Buttermilk and Gout</em> to help <a href="/9601/goutpal-plan-for-gout-dieters/">GoutPal Dieters</a> decide if buttermilk might improve their gout foundation diet.
 But <a href="/9569/goutpal-plan-for-gout-foodies/">GoutPal Foodies</a> might also find this interesting.
 In either case, use this information to decide if you want to increase your buttermilk intake.
 Then discuss your planned changes with health professionals.
 So that you use buttermilk to help your gout management plan – not hinder it.